CodeYourFuture/js-exercises/week-7/Homework/mandatory/0-thinking-like-a-programmer/task.md

 ## 1. What do you think the most important quality for a programmer is?

+A passion for problem solving

 <!-- Write your answer here -->

 ## 2. When trying to solve a challenge, what should you do first?

+Understand the problem,plan the solution and then break it into sub-problems.

 <!-- Write your answer here -->

 ## 3. What should you do if you get stuck?

 <!-- Write your answer here -->

+Debug,Reassess and Research